Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Isabelle Components for Hybrid Programs

-The two procedures for proving partial correctness specifications with evolution commands require users to discharge proof obligations for derivatives.
+The two workflows for proving partial correctness specifications with evolution commands require users to discharge proof obligations for derivatives.
 In the case of flows, these must be solutions for vector fields; in the case of differential invariants, the procedure of Section~\ref{sec:differential-invariants} requires proving the assumptions of Lemma~\ref{P:invrules}.
-To increase proof automation when reasoning about derivatives, we have bundled several derivative properties under the name \isa{poly{\isacharunderscore}derivatives} as a tactic.
+To increase proof automation when reasoning about derivatives, we have bundled several derivative properties under the name \isa{poly{\isacharunderscore}derivatives} as a proof method.